erikvargas1/Subnet-My-Coffee-Shop/README.md

 | Value   | 256 | 128 |  64 |  32 | 16 |  8 |  4 |  2 |

-By using the chart and counting the number of hosts bits.
-We can determine the # number of host for each network 64 total hosts and 62 usable hosts addresses.
-Minus -2 (for the network addresss and broadcast).
+By using the chart and counting the number of network bits.
+We can determine the number of host for each network 64 total hosts and **62 usable hosts addresses.** Minus -2 (for the network addresss and broadcast).